google/weather-tools/weather_mv/README.md

 * `--use_monitoring_metrics`: A flag that allows you to to add Google Cloud Monitoring metrics to the pipeline.
 Default: False.
 * `--partition_dims`: If the dataset contains other dimensions apart from latitude and longitude, partition the dataset into multiple datasets based on these dimensions.
 A separate COG file will be created for each partition and ingested into Earth Engine.
 Any unspecified dimensions will be flattened in the resulting COG.
 * `--asset_name_format`: The asset name format for each partitioned COG file.
 This should contain the dimensions no other than partition_dims (along with init_time and valid_time).
 The dimension names should be enclosed in {} (e.g. a valid format is {init_time}_{valid_time}_{number})
-* `--dim_mapping`: A JSON string containing init_time and valid_time as keys and corresponding dimension names for each key.
+* `--forecast_dim_mapping`: A JSON string containing init_time and valid_time as keys and corresponding dimension names for each key.
 It is required if init_time or valid_time is used in asset_name_format.
 * `--date_format`: A string containing datetime.strftime codes.
 It is used if the dimension mentioned in asset_name_format is a datetime.
 Default: %Y%m%d%H%M

 Invoke with `ee -h` or `earthengine --help` to see the full range of options.